Iowa Child Custody Guide

-Keep in mind that you can petition to have a custody agreement changed if you are able to show a change of circumstance.
-If you have questions or concerns about child custody in Iowa, you will benefit from having an experienced family law attorney on your side.
+Keep in mind that you can petition to have a child custody agreement changed if you are able to show a change of circumstance.
+If you have questions or concerns about child custody or are experiencing child custody issues in Iowa, you will benefit from having an experienced family law attorney on your side.

 How to Find Your Family Law Attorney

 The stakes are high in a custody case.
-The judge's decision will determine how much time you get to spend with your child and the level of responsibilities and rights you will have.
+The judge's custody determination will dictate how much time you get to spend with your child and the level of responsibilities and rights you will have.
 The legal complexities of a custody battle are best handled by a dedicated family law attorney.
 Your attorney should be highly knowledgeable about child custody laws in Iowa and help you get the outcome you desire.

 Contact a Family Law Attorney at Whitfield & Eddy Law